john-hartley/GoCardless.Api/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/aowcdofcx48csujf/branch/master?svg=true)](https://ci.appveyor.com/project/john-hartley/gocardless-api)
 [![Nuget.org](https://img.shields.io/nuget/v/GoCardless.Api.svg?style=flat)](https://www.nuget.org/packages/GoCardless.Api)

-This is an unofficial alternative to the existing GoCardless .NET API client.
+This is an alternative to the official GoCardless .NET API client.

-This project aims to improve upon the official client by:
+This project aims to improve upon that client by:

-- Being easier to test against
 - Not mixing `sync` and `async` calls
+- Making heavy use of integration tests to provide stronger guarantees of correctness
 - Providing simple, predictable mechanisms for paging

+There are currently more than 300 tests, with almost 100 of those being integration tests.

 To stay up-to-date with the API, please read the [official documentation](https://developer.gocardless.com/api-reference).

 ## Features

-- Support for all core endpoints, including those currently in closed beta
+- Support for all endpoints, including those which are restricted (thanks to the GoCardless support team for enabling this for me)
 - Support for partner integrations
 - `async` all the way down
-- More than 300 tests, with almost 100 of those being integration tests

 ## Versioning

 This project respects [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) for all public releases that are pushed to [nuget.org](https://nuget.org).

 ## Getting Started

 ### Installation